Wise-deldu/Firmware/0_led_toggle_addr/README.md

 This project marks the commencement of my first bare metal project.

 ## Aim
-The purpose of this project is to Toggle the LED.
+* The purpose of this project is to Toggle the LED.
+* Build everything from scratch without employing any header file

+## Procedure

 Before the commencement of the project, three documentations were dowloaded.
 They are: